Facts Worth Sharing

 - You can help us advocate for the next great leaps in Mars exploration: sample return and human exploration.

 David Bowie wasn't the first person to ask "Is there life on Mars?"
 This question has intrigued humans for centuries.
-Early telescope observations in the 18th and 19th centuries seemed to show a planet not all that dissimilar from Earth, with ice caps, seasons, and features that were mistaken for seas and artificial canals.
-A few scientists even thought that Mars was inhabited by intelligent beings capable of altering the surface.
+Early telescope observations in the 18th and 19th centuries seemed to show a planet not all that different from Earth, with ice caps, seasons, and features that were mistaken for seas and artificial canals.
+A few scientists even thought that Mars was inhabited by intelligent life.

-We now know that Mars is very cold and dry, with no breathable atmosphere and no global magnetic field to protect it from solar wind and radiation.
-But the planet wasn't always that way.
+We now know that Mars is very cold and dry, with no breathable atmosphere and no global magnetic field to protect it from the Sun's radiation.
+But it wasn't always that way.
 Space missions have shown us that Mars once had liquid water on the surface and could have been hospitable to life as we know it.
-Today, there may still be life beneath the surface, with access to water, and protection from radiation and extreme temperatures.
+Today, there may still be life beneath the surface, with access to water and protection from radiation and extreme temperatures.